 Be wary of disclaimers

 Yes, I added a sarcastic disclaimer to this post.
-At times they are crucial – giving out professional advice without being a professional.
+At times they’re crucial – giving out professional advice without being a professional, for instance.

 Shorten long sentences